Bastzonik/nle_mixdown_metadata_bridge/README.md

    | V1 (splitted Mixdown) | Clip Mixdown | Clip Mixdown | Clip Mixdown |

-7. In the media pool make these columns visible: `Camera Notes`, `Audio Start TC`.
+7. In the media pool make these columns visible: `Shot`, `Audio Start TC`.
 8. Run the script `nle_mixdown_metadata_bridge`.

    You should now see: